 Right to Portability – you have the right to receive a copy of certain personal data or to have it transferred to another organisation in some circumstances.

 Right to Withdraw Consent at any time – Where we use your personal information based on your prior consent, such as information about your health, or where you have given us permission to send you marketing communications by email, mobile messaging and by direct message on social media, you can withdraw your consent at any time by contacting us.

-If you wish to find out more about these rights, or obtain a copy of the information we hold about you, please visit the ICO’s website www.ico.org.uk or contact the charity at firstname.lastname@example.org
+If you wish to find out more about these rights, or obtain a copy of the information we hold about you, please visit the Information Commissioner’s Office (ICO) website www.ico.org.uk or contact the charity at firstname.lastname@example.org.

 14. Changes to this privacy notice

 This policy replaces all previous versions and is correct as of June 2021.
 We will regularly review and update this Privacy Notice and will update, modify, add or remove sections at our discretion.